Asus Dual GeForce RTX 5060 OC Edition

 • OpenCL version is 3 on Asus Dual GeForce RTX 5060 OC Edition and 2.2 on PowerColor Reaper Radeon RX 9060 XT 16GB.

-• DLSS support is available on Asus Dual GeForce RTX 5060 OC Edition and not available on PowerColor Reaper Radeon RX 9060 XT 16GB.
+• DLSS support is present on Asus Dual GeForce RTX 5060 OC Edition but not available on PowerColor Reaper Radeon RX 9060 XT 16GB.

-• Intel Resizable BAR is supported on Asus Dual GeForce RTX 5060 OC Edition and AMD SAM is supported on PowerColor Reaper Radeon RX 9060 XT 16GB.
+• Resizable BAR technology is Intel Resizable BAR on Asus Dual GeForce RTX 5060 OC Edition and AMD SAM on PowerColor Reaper Radeon RX 9060 XT 16GB.

-• RGB lighting is available on Asus Dual GeForce RTX 5060 OC Edition and not available on PowerColor Reaper Radeon RX 9060 XT 16GB.
+• RGB lighting is present on Asus Dual GeForce RTX 5060 OC Edition but not available on PowerColor Reaper Radeon RX 9060 XT 16GB.

-• The number of supported displays is 4 on Asus Dual GeForce RTX 5060 OC Edition and 3 on PowerColor Reaper Radeon RX 9060 XT 16GB.
+• Supported displays number 4 on Asus Dual GeForce RTX 5060 OC Edition and 3 on PowerColor Reaper Radeon RX 9060 XT 16GB.

-• DisplayPort outputs are 3 on Asus Dual GeForce RTX 5060 OC Edition and 2 on PowerColor Reaper Radeon RX 9060 XT 16GB.
+• DisplayPort outputs total 3 on Asus Dual GeForce RTX 5060 OC Edition and 2 on PowerColor Reaper Radeon RX 9060 XT 16GB.

 • GPU architecture is Blackwell on Asus Dual GeForce RTX 5060 OC Edition and RDNA 4.0 on PowerColor Reaper Radeon RX 9060 XT 16GB.